 Handling the close event

-The app needs to be notified of the assistant's close event so that it can close the webview.
+The app needs to be notified when the assistant is closed so that it can close the webview.
 Otherwise, when the user closes the assistant the webview will remain open on a blank page.

-The preferred method for this is to have the app close the webview when it navigates to the special URL
+In the provided code snippets, the app closes the webview when the webview navigates to the special URL

-By default, links clicked within the webview will open within the webview.
-In most cases this is not the desired behavior; we recommend your app configure the webview to open links in the mobile device's default web browser app instead.
+By default, links clicked within a webview will open within the webview.
+In most cases this is not the desired behavior.
+In the provided code snippets, the webview is configured to instead open links in the mobile device's default web browser app.